 Species reactivity key:

-Anti-mGluR1 (extracellular)-ATTO-488 Antibody (#AGC-006-AG) is directly labeled with an ATTO-488 fluorescent dye.
+Anti-mGluR1 (extracellular)-ATTO Fluor-488 Antibody (#AGC-006-AG) is directly labeled with an ATTO-488 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-488 label is analogous to the well known dye fluorescein isothiocyanate (FITC) and can be used with filters typically used to detect FITC.
-Anti-mGluR1 (extracellular)-ATTO-488 Antibody has been tested in immunohistochemistry applications and is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-mGluR1 (extracellular)-ATTO Fluor-488 Antibody has been tested in immunohistochemistry applications and is especially suited for experiments requiring simultaneous labeling of different markers.